SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 To show all exports, click **Export** in the **Configuration** menu in the navigator.

-In the **Export** page you will find a list displaying all exports with their names and time range.
+In the **Export** page you will find a list displaying all exports with their names, file type and time range.

 ![Exports](/images/users-guide/cockpit/cockpit-exports.png)